sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Tunnels between rooms

 ## To Do
-* Add player
-* Add controls
+* Make it so holding down will continue movement
-* Test that the door is not passable
+* Make the door not passable
 * Add border

+## Bugs
+* Cannot enter top left?
+* Blocks not filling up whole space